Nice-2-Meet-U/Nice-2-Meet-U-WebApp/README.md

 ## Configuration

-The frontend reads these build-time environment variables (for example in `.env.local`). `NEXT_PUBLIC_FEEDBACK_BASE_URL` defaults to `http://localhost:8000` in development; the others are required in all environments (production builds will fail if they are missing):
+The frontend reads these build-time environment variables (for example in `.env.local`).
+All three are required in every environment and must be `https://` URLs—builds will fail if they are missing or malformed:

 ```
 NEXT_PUBLIC_FEEDBACK_BASE_URL=<https://your-feedback-service>